Scythopolis (see)

-Historical (arch)diocese
+Historical diocese

 Scythopolis (today's Beit She'an or Bêsân) had a Christian community headed by a bishop even before the Edict of Milan of 313 legalized profession of Christianity in the Roman Empire.
 When the Roman province of Palaestina Secunda was set up in the 4th century, with Scythopolis as its capital, the bishopric became the metropolitan see of the province.
 It was one of the Decapolis cities, a group of cities founded by retired veterans of Alexander the Great, in this case probably a Scythian unit.

 Under Emperor Diocletian, Saint Procopius of Scythopolis died as a martyr on 7 July 303.
 In the fourth century the bishopric was strongly Arian.
 When it became a metropolitan see, it had Pella as one of its suffragans.